jsguides

-A closure is a function that remembers the variables from its surrounding scope even after that scope has finished executing.
-This sounds simple, but it unlocks powerful patterns in JavaScript: data privacy, function factories, event handlers, and much more.
+JavaScript closures are functions that remember the variables from their surrounding scope even after that scope has finished executing.
+This sounds simple, but closures enable powerful patterns in JavaScript: data privacy, function factories, event handlers, and much more.

 What Is a Closure?